MATER LAKES ACADEMY

 Attending Disciplinary detention +2 Bear points

 Meritorious or Honor Award +3 Bear points

 Principal’s Honor Roll +25 Bear points

 Paragraph 1: Mid-Week Detention

 Detentions are split into two types: Tardy Detentions and Disciplinary Detentions.
-Tardy Detentions are held after school every Tuesday and Thursday.
-Disciplinary Detentions are after school on Wednesdays.
-All detentions are held in the main cafeteria regardless of the type of detention received (high school at 2:45 pm or middle school at 3:45 pm).
+Tardy Detentions and Disciplinary Detentions are after school on Wednesdays.
+All detentions are held in the main cafeteria or in the main office regardless of the type of detention received (high school at 2:45 pm or middle school at 3:45 pm).
 It is the student’s responsibility to arrive promptly to detention.
 Earned demerits do not have to be served on a specific date.
 It is the student’s responsibility to remove each demerit they earn.

 Paragraph 2: Saturday Detention

 Saturday Detention is a progressive disciplinary measure and, unlike Wednesday detentions are assigned a specific date for completion.
 Parents may request to have a Saturday detention moved to another Saturday after consulting and receiving approval from a school site administrator.
 Otherwise, a student not attending their assigned Saturday detention will be considered delinquent from the detention and subject to a school suspension determined by the school’s administration.

 Saturday detentions take place one Saturday a month on campus from 9:00 am to 12:00 pm sharp (Saturday Detention dates may be found on the school’s website www.materlakes.org under “General Calendar”).